javers/javers.github.io/documentation/jql-examples/index.md

 instead of fully qualified Class name.

 **What’s important**<br/>
-We encourage to use @TypeName annotation for all of your Entities, it would make your life easier in case of refactoring.
+We encourage using @TypeName annotation for all Entities, it would make your life easier in case of refactoring.

-When Entity has @TypeName, you can rename it or move to another package safely.
+When Entity has @TypeName, you can rename it or move it to another package safely.
 Without it, refactoring may break your queries.

 **The simple case** <br/>
 Let’s consider refactoring of `Person` Entity.
 After persisting some commits in JaversRepository, we decided to change the class name.
 Moreover, renamed class
-has some property added and another removed.
+has some properties added/removed.
 Second commit is persisted, using new class definition: `PersonRefactored`.

+`Person.class`:

 ```java
 package org.javers.core.examples;